SAP-samples/teched2025-AD161/exercises/ex2/README.md

 # Exercise 2 - Build CAP app xtravels

 In this exercise, we will create a second CAP app called xtravels.
-It is kind of a travel agency app, where you can book travels and flights. xtravels will consume the flights masterdata provided by the xflights app.
+It is a travel agency app, where you can book travels and flights. xtravels will consume the flights masterdata provided by the xflights app.
 This time, we don't build the application from scratch, but start with an almost complete app.
 The only thing that is missing is the master-data entities